 Yes, I am both a music producer & dj.
 I only started being a dj in the late 2017, so yeah I’ve got quite an experience playing out to the people.
 My team?
 It’s just me Rick Koen,

 I mostly handle everything, the A&R, the album artworks, the marketing and the bookkeeping too.
 My friends Jef Black[Underground Section] & Gareth MKD[Rearl Ltd] are kind enough to assist me with the mastering of the tracks as I’m still learning to do it on my own as well.

 Which distribution channels do you use?

-When you look for new music to sign what are some key elements and factors you are looking for, aside from it being a great track obviously?
+When you look for new music to sign what are the key elements and factors you are looking for, aside from it being a great track obviously?

-How would you describe the style and vision of your Label?
+How would you describe the style and and vision of your label?